 If you know anything about gynecomastia, you know what guys with the condition go through.
-In more than thirty years of working with people with man boobs in New York, we’ve heard many tales of anguish.
+In more than thirty-five years of working with people with man boobs, we’ve heard many tales of anguish.
 We also know just about every tactic for disguising enlarged male breasts, from wearing jackets in summer to using duct tape to simply avoiding social and other activities.

 Why do guys do these things?
 Young or old, gay or straight, fit or not so fit—most guys want to have a masculine physique.
 Or at least an appearance that doesn’t cause teasing, embarrassment and worse.
 Having noticeable breasts can lead to a lack of self-confidence, lower self-esteem and even isolation.

 In the case of athlete Marc Gasol, enlarged breasts didn’t deny him a spot in the National Basketball Association, but they did change the trajectory of his time in the league.

 NBC’s sports news website recently featured a story highlighting what happened to Gasol as he came of age as a player.
 Houston Rockets’ general manager Daryl Morey was aware of several indications that the Spanish-born Gasol had a promising future.
 Gasol had captured the attention of scouts while in high school, and even though he was not in the best of shape then, he was a good producer for his team.
 He had an older brother who was already headed to the U.S. to play in the NBA.
 Clearly, he had potential.